List of historic properties in Douglas, Arizona: The San Bernardino Ranch/ Slaughter Ranch

 The San Bernardino Presidio was one of the presidios established during the 1700s where the San Bernardino Ranch is located.
 The San Bernardino Ranch was established between 1822 and 1855.
 On 2–3 December 1846, The Mormon Battalion passed through the San Bernardino Ranch.
 There they rested and recuperated near the ruins of the abandoned ranch house.

 In 1886, John Horton Slaughter was elected sheriff of Cochise County.
 He would rather arrest a man than kill him.
 Nonetheless, he killed in the line of duty when necessary.
 While serving as sheriff, he helped the United States Cavalry track the Apache chief Geronimo.
 In 1893, he purchased a large area of land there.
-He paid $1 dollar and twenty five cents for each foot.
+He paid $1 and twenty five cents for each foot.
 He purchased 60,000 feet of land and named it the Slaughter Ranch.
 The interesting thing about the ranch is that half of it was in the United States while the other half was in Mexico.
 It is located at 6153 Geronimo Trail.
 The ranch was listed in the National Register of Historic Places on October 15, 1966, reference: #66000170.
 It was also listed as a National Historic Landmark in 1964.